al14cioli/forticare-api/README.md

 url = https://Support.Fortinet.COM/ES/FCWS_RegistrationService.svc/REST
 token = NZTB-630M-OLYE-PPKG-4WWM-TL2A-WLZ2-0DJU
 ```
+# To register FGT, FMG or FAZ VM licenses

-# Create a CSV file
+## Create a CSV file

 It should have the following format: